 Key pillars of responsible travel include environmental preservation, improved working conditions, greater economic benefits for local people and their communities, culturally sensitive practices, and equitable decision-making involving local people.
 Maintaining and improving health are also central to responsible travel.

 Similar to our ecological footprint – the impact we have on natural resources – we also have a health footprint.
 Your health footprint is the amount of local health resources you use during your trip.
 Wherever we travel, we should strive to minimize our health footprint.

 There are two ways to minimize your health footprint: Being informed about health risks and being proactive about preventing them.

-To learn about the health risks at your destination, visit our country health advice for up-to-date information.
+Take the time to learn about health risks at your destination (some helpful resources are available here).
 It’s also important to speak to a healthcare practitioner, such as a travel medicine nurse or doctor, about your trip at least 6 weeks before you depart.

 Routine and travel immunizations

 Getting immunized against vaccine-preventable diseases is not only for your benefit, but also for the benefit of those you encounter abroad.
 If you are unsure about your routine and travel immunization status, check with your health practitioner.

 Diseases that are considered eradicated or rare in North America – such as polio, mumps, measles, and meningococcal meningitis – are a serious concern for communities at your destination where there are low vaccination rates and different immunity patterns.
 At home, you may not be exposed to these diseases because many people around you are vaccinated (this is known as herd immunity), but abroad – if you are not immunized – you risk catching an infection and subsequently passing it on to someone who is not immunized or under immunized.
 Travellers who are not immunized or under-immunized can also bring back infectious diseases to their home community, putting vulnerable people at risk (as seen with Measles outbreaks in the US in recent years).

 Health risks abroad